rockroman/booking_api/README.md

 Use `/services/` endpoint to manage services.

-- Create, update, delete services via API.
+- Create, update, delete services via API.(ADMIN user only)

 ## Managing Time Slots:

-There is endpoint to manage time slots. that functionality is strictly admin related
+There is no endpoint to manage time slots. that functionality is strictly ADMIN related

 - Create, update, delete time slots associated with services.
   (to create timeslot for service start_time field is required while